2022-Summer-ITC-5103-01B/final-project-theshop/Laptops/README.md

     - assets/css/queries.css file

 ## Learning curve and challenges
-- Creating an image 'Carousel (Slideshow)' with plain HTML, CSS and JavaScript without using Bootstrap or any framework
+- Creating an image 'Carousel (Slideshow)' with plain HTML, CSS and JavaScript without using Bootstrap or any other framework

 ## Resources
 - https://www.w3schools.com/w3css/w3css_slideshow.asp